-Position Statement In relation to electing members of the Legislative Council, option.

-1. supports the retention of a regional system; and

-2. opposes the introduction of a whole state electorate
+Position Statement In relation to electing members of the Legislative Council, the Local Government sector: 1. supports the retention of a regional system; and 2. opposes the introduction of a whole state electorate option.
 Background WALGA does not support the option of electing members of the Legislative Council from an electorate consisting of the entire state of Western Australia, principally on the basis that rural and remote political representation would be diminished irrevocably.

-June 2021 - 203.FM/2021
+State Council Resolution August 2023 - 230.FM/2023 June 2021 - 203.FM/2021